gvwilson/sensibleadventures/cloudherd/cloudherd.md

 ---

 They hardly said a word on the way back to Stale.
 The young soldier even fell asleep, snoring gently with his head on the tiger's flank.
-The others watched the mountains go by, too exhausted for more than an occasional flicker of interest.
+His companions watched the mountains go by, too exhausted for more than an occasional flicker of interest.

 With her hand on Big Blue's back, Noxy could feel how unhappy the cloud was.
 It wasn't just that he was carrying strangers, or that those strangers were